yoasif/yoasif.github.io/_posts/2023-05-03-with-its-API-update-reddit-should-start-paying-its-users.markdown

 The issues that the researchers confront here are magnified in the context of AI.

 Unlike the replicated data that may be stored in researchers' data sets siloed into neat buckets that are unlikely to be reused or remixed, tools like ChatGPT are adept at taking disparate sources of data to reuse and rework them, removing context and provenance in the process.
-If data found in a researcher's data set is misused or a user wants to be cited specifically, that is likely possible.
-Not so in the world of black box <abbr title="Large language models">LLMs</abbr> as exist today - the companies are [extremely tight lipped about the data sources they use](https://gizmodo.com/chatbot-gpt4-open-ai-ai-bing-microsoft-1850229989), and I could find no way to request deletion of data that they were already using.
+If data found in a researcher's data set is misused or a person wants to be cited specifically, that is likely possible.
+Not so in the world of black box <abbr title="Large language models">LLMs</abbr> as exist today - the companies are [extremely tight lipped about the data sources they use](https://gizmodo.com/chatbot-gpt4-open-ai-ai-bing-microsoft-1850229989), and I couldn't find a way to request deletion of data that they are already using.

 Clearly, there is evidence that responsible researchers have concerns about user consent in usage of social media postings - especially postings that have been deleted, where the question of whether the user has revoked consent is an open one.
 This doesn't seem to be a concern for the AI platforms, though.
 They just slurp up the data as it is available, and I see no indication that they have any interest in letting people opt out of their data being used, even as they face [lawsuits](https://githubcopilotlitigation.com/pdf/06823/1-0-github_complaint.pdf) accusing them of violating copyright laws.

 ### The User Agreement

-I have already referenced the Reddit user agreement in this post, so it is worth noting that Reddit is fully within its rights (per the agreement) to do exactly what it is planning on doing - to charge AI vendors for access to the Reddit corpus via its API firehose.
+I referenced the Reddit user agreement earlier in this post, so it is worth noting that Reddit is fully within its rights (per the agreement) to do exactly what it is planning on doing - to charge AI vendors for access to the Reddit corpus via its API firehose.

 It is clearly stated in the agreement: